kvas7andy/CyberBattleSim_Web/README.md

 For installation of additional python modules (for example, pandas) update [requirements.txt](requirements.txt)

 Known issues:
-- Do not update gym yet without sync with `gymnasium` module: recent repository migration to `gymnasium` should be handled in our case with attention and watch for update on [microsoft/CyberBattleSim](https://github.com/microsoft/CyberBattleSim).
+- **Do not update gym** without sync with `gymnasium` repository: recent repository [migration compatibility](https://gymnasium.farama.org/content/gym_compatibility/) with `gymnasium` should be handled with exceptional attention OR delegate the migration to original repository [microsoft/CyberBattleSim](https://github.com/microsoft/CyberBattleSim).
 Now it is upstream remote so you can easilty `git pull upstream main` to get updates.

 ### VsCode

-To interact with container and run jupyter notebook files, use VSCODE as your main instrument, as both in the original and current release there is NO ability to forward port from container to server and connect to running on the server jupyter notebook.
+To interact with container, run its python modules, bash scripts and jupyter notebooks, **use VSCODE** as your main instrument.
+Both original and current simualtor version have NO ability to forward any port from container to the host through server, thus it is **impossible** to connect to jupyter notebook server running inside container.

-Thus main workspace would be VSCODE with several 2 necessary extensions: Remote SSH, Remote Explorer.
-Optionally install Jupyter, GitLens extensions.
+For VSCODE install 2 necessary extensions: Remote SSH, Remote Explorer. _Optionally_ install Jupyter, GitLens extensions.

 #### Connecting and checking the container
+If there is no necessity in using ssh-key for login, pass 1.1 and 5.
 1. In Remote SSH, within SSH tab -> "gear" symbol,  configure `~/.ssh/config` file on the host with this fields:
 ```bash
 Host NAME